Azure/azureml-examples/sdk/python/foundation-models/system/docs/component_docs/image_finetune/transformers_finetune_component.md

 37. _max_grad_norm_ (float, optional)

     Maximum gradient norm (for gradient clipping).

-The deafult value is 1.0.
+    If left empty, will be chosen automatically based on the task type and model selected.

 38. _resume_from_checkpoint_ (bool, optional)